A Simple Algorithm for Scalable Monte Carlo Inference: Conclusions and Outlook

-which is slighly different from that given by Eq.~(\ref{eq:Max}).
+Currently we use the proposed approach to train restricted Boltzman machines \cite{Tieleman2008,Tramel2018} and adapt slightly different updating step (see Supplementary materials).
 The preliminary results are encouraging.
 In many important cases statistical models have latent variables and Younes suggested an extension of his algorithm to imperfect observations~\cite{Younes1991}.
-Besides persistent contrastive devergence, Tieleman and Hinton proposed another popular algorithm for training artificial neural networks, RMSProp~\cite{Tieleman2012,Adam2014}.
-These are prospective directions for the future work.
+Besides persistent contrastive devergence, Tieleman and Hinton proposed other popular algorithms for optimization in machine learning.
+These are prospective directions for future work.